Lesson 1 of 8 - free your true Self and reduce false-self wounds

 Q6) What are the common effects of having significant wounds?

-Personal and social unawareness and denial of false-self dominance and related wounds promotes far-reaching personal, marital, family, and social effects - including epidemic psychological and legal divorce.
+Personal and social unawareness and denial of false-self dominance and related wounds promote far-reaching personal, marital, family, and social effects - including psychological and legal divorce.
 Follow the links for perspective and practical options to reduce these effects.
-To prevent false-self wounds and related unawareness, see Lesson 8.
+To prevent psychological wounds and related unawareness, see these options.

 top